Exocrine Pancreatic Insufficiency: The One, Two Punch!

 The one, two punch to knock out EPI through nutrition

 Most dogs and cats with EPI can be successfully treated by dietary supplementation with pancreatic enzymes.
-Most experts on the subject will tell you that powdered enzymes are more effective than tablets, capsules, and especially enteric-coated products.
+Most experts on the subject will tell you that enzyme powders are more effective than tablets, capsules, and especially enteric-coated products.

-Nusentia’s Enzyme Miracle™ comes in powder form and delivers all the enzymes that dogs and cats need for digestion.
+Nusentia's® Enzyme Miracle® comes in powder form and delivers all the enzymes that dogs and cats need for digestion of proteins, carbohydrates and fats.

 In about 10% of dogs that have EPI, enzyme supplementation can cause some oral bleeding.
 If this happens, you (a) can moisten the food and powder, or (b) lower the dose.
 This will stop the problem.